Filipe-ac/Get-data-from-image/README.md

 ## Instalation

 Download the ‘gdfi.py’ and ‘kivyplt.py’ files.
-The latter contains classes and functions for the GUI.
+The latter contains classes and functions for the GUI. \\
-Just call ‘python gdfi.py igmage_path’
+Call ‘python gdfi.py igmage_path’ on the command line

 ## Algorithm Description

-The algorithm search in every column of the pixel matrix for pixels that are bellow a minimum “distance” threshold of a fixed pixel, determined by the user.
+The algorithm search in every column of the pixel matrix for pixels that are bellow a minimum “distance” threshold of a fixed pixel determined by the user.
 The pixel distance mimics the euclidean distance.
 If more then one pixel falls bellow the threshold, the program will choose the pixel closest to the previous one.

 # Documentation